 Most leasing companies want you to finish your lease.
-If you try to purchase your leased car before the lease is up, then your leasing company will probably charge you an early termination fee.
+If you try to purchase your leased car early, then your leasing company will probably charge you an early termination fee.

 Oftentimes, it is not easy to purchase your leased car until the last six months of your lease (but this rule is not set in stone).
 Different leasing companies have different rules about early termination of leases.
 Check your lease agreement or ask your leasing company to learn about its early termination requirements.